CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 You can either clone this project and rename/refactor the corresponding classes and methods or you can **[start from scratch by using archetypes](archetypes.md)**.
-In any case, we assume that the `studio` and `studio-lib` modules have been setup properly.
+In any case, we assume that the `studio-server` and `studio-client` modules have been setup properly.

 ## 1. Spring Configuration

-Assuming you haven't already done it, create a `resource` folder inside your `studio-lib` maven module with the corresponding `META-INF/spring.factories` file which points to you Spring configuration class.
+Assuming you haven't already done it, create a `resource` folder inside your `studio-server` maven module with the corresponding `resources/plugin.properties` file which points to you Spring configuration class.
 In our example, this class is named `WordCounterConfiguration` and looks like this: